 A company store that monopolizes the sale of in-game digital items that cannot be traded, do not have any in-game value other than the benefits of conspicuous consumption and are churned out and purchased for their novelty alone.

-Why would Epic Games, the company behind Fortnite decentralize anything when it’s already doing roaring business?
-The answer is that it won’t, until it has to.
+Why would Epic Games, the company behind games like Fortnite decentralize anything when it’s already doing roaring business?
+The answer is that it won’t until it has to.

 Disclaimer: This article is not investment advice or an investment recommendation and should not be considered as such.
 The information above is not an invitation to trade and it does not guarantee or predict future performance.
 The investor is solely responsible for the risk of their decisions.
 The analysis and commentary presented do not include any consideration of your personal investment objectives, financial circumstances or needs.